ariefjuharza/ariefjuharza/README.md

 > A minimalist digital space for curated recommendations and thoughts, built with Hugo, Tailwind CSS, and Sveltia CMS.

 ### [📱 UniVPN (Android)](#)
-> A lightweight VPN client app designed for accessibility and ease of use, especially on older Android devices. *(Coming soon to Play Store)*
+> A lightweight VPN client app designed for accessibility and ease of use, especially on older Android devices.

 ---